 Intentional vs. Negligent Torts

 When you are injured by another person, the harmful conduct generally falls within a broad legal classification called torts.
-A tort is a wrongful act that injures or interferes with another’s person or property.
+A tort is a wrongful act that injures another person or interferes with their property.
 Torts can either be intentional (performed purposefully) or negligent (caused by a lack of reasonable care).
-To illustrate these differences, let’s look at two scenarios.
+To illustrate these differences, let's look at two scenarios.

 - During an argument, your neighbor becomes so irate that he smashes a cup on the floor.
 The impact causes glass shards to fly up into the air.
 A shard lodges in your eye.
 This is also a tort, even though the act wasn't intentional.
 The act was negligent.

 How your claim proceeds and the damages that are available to you depend on the type of tort alleged in your claim.
 For a better understanding of the differences, let's compare intentional torts and negligence.

 Personal injury claims are frequently based on a negligence claim.
 Negligence is conduct that falls below a reasonable standard of care for the safety of those around you.
 A key difference between an intentional tort and a negligence claim is the actor's state of mind.
 A person who is negligent did not intend to cause harm, but they are still held legally responsible because their careless actions injured someone.

 Four things together determine negligence.
 A negligence lawsuit will succeed only if the plaintiff proves all four of the following elements:

 - Duty of Care: The duty of care requires the use of ordinary care to prevent injury to others.
 It's determined on a case by case basis.
 The defendant must owe a legal duty of care to the plaintiff in some form.

 - Breach: The duty of care is breached when the defendant fails to exercise reasonable care.
 It can be an act or omission that is not compatible with the standard of care exercised by an ordinary prudent person.